Climate Change 101: Establishing Fact and Addressing Denial

 In consideration of how human civilization is organized, any scenario that requires a reduction in global emissions to ensure habitability of the planet is not realistic.
 First, the threat that climate change poses to human civilization has been known about by policy makers for decades and by the fossil fuel industry for decades preceding.
 Globally, we have failed to reduce emissions by even a single percent and have annual growth in emissions.
 In consideration of the history and the interests that decide public policy, there is no reason to believe emissions will be significantly reduced.
 Emissions reduction is paramount, but second or arguably more important to climate change, is promoting cooperation among nations, because gradual changes in hospitable and habitable areas will require human beings to peacefully redistribute themselves.
 That should be an area of focus because that seems to be where we’re headed even if we take serious immediate action.

 Areas becoming uninhabitable doesn’t mean it’s too hot to live there, it also means you cannot live there because of extreme weather.
 If Florida had multiple category 4 or better hurricanes every year, how many years would it take before no one lived in Florida?
 What about an average of 3 a year?
-I don’t know what the answer is, but could people live in Florida if 2 hurricane Andrews a year were guaranteed?
+I don’t know what the answer is, but could people live in Florida if 1 hurricane Andrew a year was guaranteed?
 That doesn’t seem like it could be more than 30 years away.
 I consider what we are experiencing today at about 1 degree C with an increased number of storms and an increased intensity of storms.
 If we add another degree by 2050, more tropical storms will become hurricanes, and more hurricanes will become stronger hurricanes.
 It isn’t inconceivable that people will not be living on the Florida coast 40 years from now.
-If an area was impacted by a category 5 hurricane twice per year no one can live there, there isn’t even time to completely recover.
+If an area was impacted by a category 5 hurricane per year no one can live there, there isn’t even time to completely recover.
 Property will become uninsurable and people will have to move.

 The climate denier objects on the basis that climate change is not caused by CO2, or climate change isn’t an issue.
 Usually they will have some dubious authority who earns a living conducting biased studies funded by the fossil fuel industry or associated entities.
 If you’re interested in climate change you should know the deficiencies of marginal theories, but whether you do, or whether you do not, you can begin the confrontation without being confrontational.
 That has a lot to do with the inspiration of this article.
 If you begin with the basic facts and explain why you understand that climate change is occurring, you can locate the points of contention and overcome his objections.
 To deny climate change reduces to a distrust of thermometers, distrust of the heat trapping effect of CO2, distrust of human being’s ability to measure the concentration of CO2 in the air, and refusal to acknowledge how habitability is determined by climate.